 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.

 Elephant and Castle is evolving!
 South London is transforming and nowhere more prominently than Elephant and Castle in Southwark.
-Set to become one of London’s must visit neighbourhoods, Elephant and Castle combines new green spaces and dining destinations with familiar favourites and local landmarks.
+Set to become one of London’s must visit neighbourhoods, Elephant and Castle has many things to do and combines new green spaces and dining destinations with familiar favourites and local landmarks.